Oorantha Anukuntunnaru

 Oorantha Anukuntunnaru is a 2019 Indian Telugu-language romantic drama film directed by Balaji Sanala and starring Nawin Vijay Krishna, Srinivas Avasarala, Megha Chowdhury, and Sophia Singh.

 Production

-Actor Naresh's son, Nawin Vijay Krishna, who was last seen in Nandini Nursing Home (2016), plays one of the leads in the film.
+Nawin Vijay Krishna, who was last seen in Nandini Nursing Home (2016), plays one of the leads in the film.
 In addition to starring in the film, he has also worked as the trailer editor for the film.
 The other leads were played by Srinivas Avasarala, Megha Chowdhury, and newcomer Sophia Singh.
 The narrative of the film follows two parallel love stories.
 Filming began on 22 January 2018.
 The film was shot at Palakollu and Lakshmi Parvathi's house.
 Jayasudha and Rao Ramesh were cast in pivotal roles.

 Soundtrack

 The songs were composed by K. M. Radha Krishnan.
 Raashii Khanna sang the reprise version of "Kanna" in the film.